SkyeYXL/ecs/intl.en-US/Instance/Instance type families/ECS bare metal instance type family/ECS Bare Metal Instances.md

 -   Provides dedicated hardware resources and physical isolation.
 -   Suitable for the following scenarios:
     -   Workloads that require direct access to physical resources or scenarios that require a license to be bound to the hardware
-    -   High-performance databases and in-memory databases such as SAP HANA
+    -   High-performance and in-memory databases such as SAP HANA
     -   Memory intensive applications
     -   Big data processing engines such as Apache Spark and Presto